 ICR 220.127.116.11 At the Super 8s Championship Final event, the eight teams shall be split into two groups of four.
 The top two teams from each group shall progress to semi-final knockout matches, followed by the Championship Final.

 ICR 4.1 The BUCS Indoor Cricket Championships shall follow the team selection and team sheet requirements of REG 11, with matches during the league stages counting as ‘league fixtures’ and those during the knockout stages counting as ‘knockout competition fixtures’.

-ICR 4.2 The maximum number of players per team per match, and the minimum number of players required for a fixture to start, will be six.
+ICR 4.3 The minimum number of players per team required for a fixture to start, will be four.

-ICR 4.3.1 Female players may play for either men’s or women’s teams, however if a female player selects to play in a specific gender competition they must remain in that competition for the remainder of the season.
+ICR 4.4.1 Women may play for either men’s or women’s teams, however once an individual is selected (listed on a team sheet) for a team in a specific Championships (Men's or Women's) they may not then compete for a team in the other Championships for the remainder of the season.

-ICR 4.3.2 Up to a maximum of two female players are permitted in a team of six.
+ICR 4.4.2 Up to a maximum of two women are permitted in a team of six.

 ICR 5 Kit All teams must wear matching playing shirts and teams are advised to avoid wearing red shirts.